 He wonders where the man, the one who called him a murderer, came from.

 He wonders if he has missed anything, if he's somehow tripped up and left a clue.
-He can't believe he's low enough to kill a woman with an axe.
+He can't believe he's low enough to have killed a woman with an axe.

-Napoleon comes into his mind, along with all the people that Napoleon killed – soldiers and civilians – in the name of his great new idea.
+Napoleon comes into his mind, along with all of the people that Napoleon killed—soldiers and civilians—in the name of his great new idea.
 (If you want to read more about Napoleon and the French Revolution, check out this site.)

 Raskolnikov compares the murders he committed to Napoleon's killings, thinking that the parallel is ridiculous.

-Even on this small scale, he failed.
-He's even less significant and more worthless that the she was.
+Even on this small scale, he's failed.
+He's even less significant and more worthless than she was.
 Not only that, but he knew he was going to feel this way even before he killed her.
 He hates the pawnbroker and even his mother and sister now.